rybafish/rybafish.github.io/faq.md

 ### Where the data coming from?
 m_load_history_service and m_load_history_host system views.
+Since v0.8 it is possible to switch to _sys_statistics.host... views which cover 42 days.

 ### Why some KPIs has fraction and some don't?
 Everything is actually an integer in m_load_history... but some values are recalculated for the display ('normalized').
 If reclaculated maximum is < 10 - RybaFish puts the decimal point on it.